efatto/e-efatto/README.rst

 |badge1| |badge2|

-This module add procurement group and origin to purchase requisition.
+This module add the ability to group purchase requisition by vendor.

 **Table of contents**